Adobee/ACS/README.md

 ---------------------
 Two optional: A. run the virtual machine; B. Set up the environment.
 Choose the way you like.
 ### A. Run the virtual machine
-1. If you do not want to set up the environment, please download the [virtual machine](https://drive.google.com/file/d/0B60sl-8vpnfEcVZkUVZCYXBvZlE/view?usp=sharing), unzip and open it by VmWare12.5.2(username: yjxxtd, password: hhxxttxs).

-2. There are 23 projects(18 correct and 5 incorrect) in the directory "/home/yjxxtd/software/defects4j-project/", the ACS is in the directory "/home/yjxxtd/software/ACS/ACS-master/".

-3. Please run the run.sh in the directory "/home/yjxxtd/software/ACS/ACS-master/" to generate the 23 patches for the 23 projects.
+  If you do not want to set up the environment, please download the [virtual machine](https://drive.google.com/file/d/0B60sl-8vpnfEcVZkUVZCYXBvZlE/view?usp=sharing), unzip and open it by VmWare12.5.2(username: yjxxtd, password: hhxxttxs).
+There are 23 projects(18 correct and 5 incorrect) in the directory "/home/yjxxtd/software/defects4j-project/", the ACS is in the directory "/home/yjxxtd/software/ACS/ACS-master/".
+Please run the run.sh in the directory "/home/yjxxtd/software/ACS/ACS-master/" to generate the 23 patches for the 23 projects.
+If it does not work normaly,  please increase the timeout time in the run.sh, for example "java -jar ACS.jar /home/yjxxtd/software/defects4j-project/ Chart_14 timeout:3600".

-4. The results are in the dir "ACS/resultMessage", the detailed patch is in the file "ACS/resultMessage/patchSource/Project_BugId_Schema_PatchId.java"(If a bug has n patches, the "PatchId" will range from 0 to n - 1),  and is between "patch begin" and "patch end".

-5. Please note that the patch file in the directory "ACS/resultMessage/patchSource/" does not mean it passes all the tests.
-If it fails to pass all the test, the patch file will be deleted if ACS has enough time.
-So if you want to know whether the patch file pass all the tests, please apply it in the source code, and test it manually by using the command "defects4j test"

-6. If it does not work normaly,  please increase the timeout time in the run.sh, for example "java -jar ACS.jar /home/yjxxtd/software/defects4j-project/ Chart_14 timeout:3600".

 ### B. Set up the Environment
 1. Clone the ACS:
   - `git clone https://github.com/Adobee/ACS.git`